 alexpasmantier/television

-A fast and hackable fuzzy finder for the terminal.
+A portable and hackable fuzzy finder for the terminal.

 ![tv’s files channel]!(./assets/tv-transparent.png)

-Television is a fast and hackable fuzzy finder for the terminal.
+Television is a portable and hackable fuzzy finder for the terminal.

 It lets you search in real time through any kind of data source (called “channels”) such as: